abharathkumarr/MultiAgent-Industry-Explorer-and-Opportunity-Finder/README.md

 This project implements a Multi-Agent system that conducts market research, analyzes AI/ML/GenAI trends, generates use cases, and collects relevant datasets for any given Company or Industry.

-Developed as part of the InstaResz Business Services Pvt.
-Ltd AI Assessment.

 ---

 ## 📋 Project Overview